Course - Digital Engineering - TBA4420

 After completing this course, the student has the following learning outcome defined in the form of knowledge, skills and general competence:

-Knowledge The student has - knowledge of how future engineering tasks can be solved with the support of digital technology and changed work processes - knowledge of how digital technology can affect future engineering tasks - knowledge of interoperability - organizations working with digitization of the BAE industry - research in digitization / building information modelling ( BIM)
+- knowledge of how future engineering tasks can be solved with the support of digital technology and changed work processes

-Skills The student can: - use digital tools to solve engineering tasks - identify challenges and suggest solutions in the form of a feasibility study
+- identify challenges and suggest solutions in the form of a feasibility study

-General competence The student can: - use digital tools in practical solution of engineering tasks - collaborate with other professionals and users with the support of digital technology for presentation and information exchange - experience with the use of Virtual Design and Construction (VDC) for solving project-based tasks
+- collaborate with other professionals and users with the support of digital technology for presentation and information exchange

 Learning methods and activities

 Project- and problem-based learning that includes lectures, project work on own computer, exercises, group work and self-study.
-Parts of the course implementation will be collection based.
+Parts of the course implementation will be gathering in groups.
 Teaching is adapted to support project implementation, with most teaching in the first part of the semester and most guidance in the last part.
 Teaching and supervision will be a combination of campus and online.
 Since this is an elective course, it must be expected that it may be difficult to avoid conflicts with times for other teaching.
 There is no compulsory attendance, but challenging academic requirements for submitted work, as well as active work individually and in groups.

 Further on evaluation